andy489/Introduction_to_Programming_CPP/Tasks.md

  d) constructs a new square matrix <img src="https://latex.codecogs.com/svg.latex?C"> with size <img src="https://latex.codecogs.com/svg.latex?NxN">, where the elements from the first row coinside with the first <img src="https://latex.codecogs.com/svg.latex?N"> elements of <img src="https://latex.codecogs.com/svg.latex?\vec{B}">, the elements from the second row coinside with the second <img src="https://latex.codecogs.com/svg.latex?N"> elements of <img src="https://latex.codecogs.com/svg.latex?\vec{B}">, etc., the elements from the last row coinside with the last <img src="https://latex.codecogs.com/svg.latex?N"> elements of <img src="https://latex.codecogs.com/svg.latex?\vec{B}">;

   e) prints matrix <img src="https://latex.codecogs.com/svg.latex?C"> by rows.

+  **5.04.** Let A be a n-th order square matrix.
+Write a program which finds:

+  a) the sum of the elements over the main diagonal;

+  b) the product of the elements under the main diagonal;

+  c) the sum of the positive elements from the main diagonal;

+  d) the product of the elements from the secondary diagonal;

+  e) the sum of the elements outside the secondary diagonal.

 ## 6. Strings